perpepajn25/module-2-rails-review-meals-and-dishes/README.md

+# Rails CRUD and Association Group Review

+## Tasks
-# Build out regular CRUD and form_for Meal
+### Build out regular CRUD and form_for Meal

-  # Team One - Build the new/create controller methods with validation for name presence and uniqueness.
+  * Team One - Build the new/create controller methods with validation for name presence and uniqueness.
 Build out form_for for new

-  # Team Two - Build the edit/update controller methods with validation for name presence and uniqueness.
+  * Team Two - Build the edit/update controller methods with validation for name presence and uniqueness.
 Build out form_for for edit

-# Push up work - As a group, refactor this to have one form for both new and edit.
+### Push up work - As a group, refactor this to have one form for both new and edit.
 Copy created code to Dish, changing class references.

-  # Build out one form_for Meal form that will allow you to assign a existing dish to a Meal.
+  * Build out one form_for Meal form that will allow you to assign a existing dish to a Meal.

-  # Build out Meal show page to display all dishes in the meal
+  * Build out Meal show page to display all dishes in the meal

-  # Build out method for controlling Dish type to limit it to ('main', 'vegetarian', 'side', 'dessert')
+  * Build out method for controlling Dish type to limit it to ('main', 'vegetarian', 'side', 'dessert')